-The Lost Ogle is Oklahoma City’s most popular and revered digital media publication and social media influencer — at least that’s what we tell people when we ask for money.
+The Lost Ogle is Oklahoma City’s most popular and revered digital media publication — at least that’s what we tell people when we ask for money.

 Founded in 2007, the website is famous for its original, offbeat and irreverent coverage of Oklahoma news, media, politics, sports, music, pop culture and events.
 Featuring contributions from a diverse mix of local writers, weirdos and nitwits, the website receives about 40,000 to 50,000 user visits each week, and a social media reach that goes into the hundreds of thousands.

 Here’s a little bit about the people who write most of our content: